openshift/origin/examples/sample-app/README.md

         NAME                  TYPE                STATUS              POD
         ruby-sample-build-1   STI                 Complete            ruby-sample-build-1

-     The built image will be named with the ImageRepository (origin-ruby-sample) named in the BuildConfig and pushed to the private Docker registry running in OpenShift.
+     The built image will be named with the ImageStream (origin-ruby-sample) named in the BuildConfig and pushed to the private Docker registry running in OpenShift.
 (Note that the private docker registry is using ephemeral storage, so when it is stopped,